Armandoh4/filmlabproductions/README.md

 ![Home](assets/readme_img/home.png)

-Filmlab Productions (Filmlab) is a film website where Filmlab is able to post its content to its viewers.
+Filmlab Productions (Filmlab) is a film website where Filmlab is able to post content to viewers directly.
 The site is used as a video streaming platform, also aiding audiences to stay up to date on what Filmlab is doing.

-Filmlab consists of 7 pages as follow:
+In order to accomplish this goal, Filmlab consists of 7 pages:

     - Home > "index.html"
     - Films > "films.html"